Atharvaa

 Atharvaa Murali is an Indian actor who works in Tamil cinema.
 The son of actor Murali and grandson of director S. Siddalingaiah, Atharvaa began his acting career with Baana Kaathadi (2010).
 He then garnered critical acclaim for his performance as a youngster suffering from delusion in the romantic thriller Muppozhudhum Un Karpanaigal (2012), before signing on to feature in Bala's period film Paradesi (2013).
 His role as a rural villager held as a slave in a tea plantation became his breakthrough performance, earning Atharvaa a Filmfare Award for Best Actor in Tamil.

-Early life

-Atharva was born as the second child to actor Murali and his wife, Shobha.
-He also has an elder sister, Kavya, and a younger brother, Akash.
-He did his schooling in St. Michael's Academy.
-He attended Sathyabama Institute of Science and Technology, majoring in engineering.